cabrerahector/wordpress-popular-posts/readme.txt

 **IMPORTANT NOTICES:**

-Due to critical security issues, from Wordpress Popular Posts v.2.1.5 **TimThumb support has been dropped**.
+Due to critical security issues, from Wordpress Popular Posts v.2.1.5 and on **TimThumb support has been dropped**.
 Please upgrade as soon as possible since your site may be under risk of being exploited.

 From **version 2.0** and on, **Wordpress Popular Posts** requires at least **Wordpress 2.8** in order to function correctly.
 If you are not running Wordpress 2.8 or can't update your blog right now, please don't upgrade to/install version 2.x!